 Each of the three business areas is organized in a number of divisions based on product offering or brand.
 The division is the highest operational level in the Sandvik organizational structure.
-Where the division structure is based on the product offering, some divisions are also organized in business units representing defined parts of the product offering.
+Certain divisions that are based on a product offering are also divided into business units representing a defined part of the product offering.